Circuit Leader – Needed

 Host Needed Host or a volunteer to collect the $5 a night fee

 Kayak on Martinez Lake.
 See wild burros, dance, go birdwatching, evening fires, beautiful sunsets over the water, 4-wheeling, hiking, 2 restaurants/bars.

 Large area by Fisherman’s Landing Resort, Lake Martinez Road.

 Take AZ-95 north to Martinez Lake turnoff.
+Note there is a lot of road construction on 95 near the Army base, road is rough and slow.
 Turn right across from fire station and right into dirt parking area.
 You will see WIN signs.
 Water and dump available just past fire station on left for $5.
-Camping fee $5.

 N32.97335,W114.46036 – Click on link to see Google Map

 Biggest Annual WIN Gathering!
 Ice cream social, dancing, gem show, all RV repairs/alterations available, 4-wheeling, desert golf, RV show, restaurants.
 Big Tent Event Jan 16 – 24th, (confirmed it will be happening), Blythe Bluegrass Festival – January 17th – 19th tentatively.
 Desert Bar will hopefully be able to open on weekends as usual.
 Silly All for pizza.
 Catch up with all your WIN friends as well as those in other RV groups such as SOLOs and LOWs.
 Join in their activities and invite them to ours.
 Again we will have out DJ system there.